digitalocean/tw-portfolio-raytao-xia2/samples/01-sample.md

 ## Cover Sheet (keep to 1–2 sentences per item)
 **Collaboration (SME?):**
-CTO, Marketing, Cloud Team Lead, Cloud Team UX Engineer
+CTO, Marketing, Cloud Team Lead, Cloud Team UX Engineer Cloud Team Lead and UX engineer review for technical accuracy.
+CTO and Marketing review for alignment with the goals of the company.

 **Editing by others:**
 None